sonatype/sonatype-react-shared-components/README.md

 this repo contains a "gallery" application which demonstrates the appropriate usage of the components as well as Sonatype's standard CSS styles.

+This library is not intended for direct public usage.
+It is intended for usage internally within Sonatype products, and has been made open-source so that it may be used within Sonatype's other open-source products.

 ## Goals
 * Use technologies that lend themselves to clear, stable, self-documenting APIs
   * Example: TypeScript